C0D1UM/technical-standard/angular/permissions/README.md

 ## Guard

-Guard is used for protecting URL routes from unwanted users to access them.
-The main guard that is typically used is `AuthGuard` which verifies authentication (there is in Authentication).
-However, in some routes, you may want more than one guard.
+Guard is used for protecting URL routes from unauthorized user.
+The main guard that is typically used, is `AuthGuard` which verifies authentication (there is in Authentication).
+However, in some routes, you may want to have more than one guard.

 For example, this guard checks the user who has the `admin` role and the `view_memo` permission.
 The `true` of returning will allow the page accession and if it isn't you can force to navigate to the default route by returning `URLTree`.